 See what is lacking in your customers’ point of view and turn your data into actionable strategies to make those improvements palpable.

 15. Attract people who are ready to buy

 A CDP is all about delivering the right message at the right time.

 It also supports marketers in optimizing strategies to attract qualified customers—it engages with potential customers’ needs and sheds light on how you should approach people who are most likely to buy from your brand.

 16. Engage customers

 Whether we talk about quantitative or qualitative data, CDPs track product views, social media mentions, click rates, CTAs clicked, and more, to measure customer engagement.
-All these convey insights to acknowledge the relationship between your customers and your company and how to manage it on your eCommerce platform.
+All these convey insights to acknowledge the relationship between your customers and your company and manage it on your eCommerce platform.

 17. Complement existing marketing tools

 A CDP will gladly complement the core tasks of other marketing tools that boost your eCommerce sales and customer engagement.